ihatethefrench/the-haiku-license/README.md

 # The Haiku License

-Achieves with little word count
+Achieves with little word count,

-What some do with more
+What some do with more.